Tracy Emanuel-Pearson Registered MBACP

 What I do as a Counsellor...

-What Happens in Counselling?
+What Happens in Counselling

-Initially we will meet for an informal session, this is a way for us to see if we would like to work together before any counselling begins.
-We could then meet on a regular basis in a safe, non judgmental environment where we can work together.
+Initially, we can chat via email or phone 07904 466607 briefly and then meet for an informal session, this is a way for us to see if we would like to work together before any counselling begins.
+We could then meet on a regular basis in a safe, non-judgmental environment where we can work together.
 Your therapy could be short-term, or long-term, depending on your needs, each person is individual.

 "When we are no longer able to change a situation, we are challenged to change ourselves."
 V. FRANKL